 8. Use Desktop Notifications Only for Important Emails

 Getting notifications for each incoming email would be terribly distracting.
-Limit notifications only for important emails.
+You should limit notifications only for important emails to avoid distractions.
 In the Mail Options, you can make a new rule to display alerts only for specific senders.

 9. Setup Folder for CC Emails